Mealybugs on succulents – A deadly scare to your gorgeous succulents

 One can also go for acidic water like acidic rainwater or acidic distilled water.
 It also helps in eradicating the mealybug population from the succulents.
 Also, its acidic content is low enough to be suitable for the plants.
 You can spray it to affected areas of the plant for a quick resolution.

 Additional tips to take care of your succulents

 - When you spray rubbing alcohol, insecticidal soap, and other solution on your succulents.
 Some part of its falls on the leaves, it will evaporate in the case of alcohol.
 But it may leave some residue afterward, which may interfere with the photosynthesis procedure.

 - The process of plants to make food, without which their growth may suffer.
 So, to avoid this situation, you can wash the leaves with a spray of water after you are sure that the mealybug’s scare is averted completely.

 - Water spray will wash away residue, soap particles, etc. giving you bright-colored leaves for the coming days.

-You can have a garden full of healthy and thriving succulents if you keep noticing any issues or deformities coming up in them.
+You can have a healthy and thriving garden, if you keep check on mealybugs on succulents or deformities coming up in them.
 And with the help of methods and tips in this blog, you can see your healthy and bright succulent turning into a blossoming paradise one day.

 For more details, you can refer to the video: